 The Ann E. Kelley Fellowship in Behavioral Neuroscience honors the legacy of Dr. Kelley and supports the training of future generations of behavioral neuroscientists that embody her passion for understanding the brain with the ultimate goal of using this knowledge to reduce human suffering.

-The UW Department of Psychiatry invites University of Wisconsin graduate students presenting a paper or poster relevant to behavioral neuroscience at the Society for Neuroscience’s (SfN) annual meeting in San Diego on November 03-07, 2018 to apply for the Ann E. Kelley Travel Award.
+The UW Department of Psychiatry invites University of Wisconsin graduate students presenting a paper or poster relevant to behavioral neuroscience at the Society for Neuroscience’s (SfN) annual meeting to apply for the Ann E. Kelley Travel Award.
 The winner will receive an award of $600 to assist with travel expenses.

 Support the Ann E. Kelley Fellowship